tarantool/doc/doc/book/connectors/__python.rst

 the ``tarantool-python`` connector with either :samp:`pip install tarantool\>0.4` to install in :file:`/usr` (requires **root** privilege) or :samp:`pip install tarantool\>0.4 --user` to install in :file:`~` i.e. user's default directory.
-Before trying to run, check that the server is listening at ``localhost:3301`` and that the space ``examples`` exists, as :ref:`described earlier <index-connector_setting>`.
+Before trying to run, check that the server instance is listening at ``localhost:3301`` and that the space ``examples`` exists, as :ref:`described earlier <index-connector_setting>`.
 To run the program, say :samp:`python example.py`.
-The program will connect to the server, will send the request, and will not throw any exception if all went well.
+The program will connect to the Tarantool server, will send the request, and will not throw any exception if all went well.
 If the tuple already exists, the program will throw ``tarantool.error.DatabaseError: (3, "Duplicate key exists in unique index 'primary' in space 'examples'")``.